How Long Does Hot Sauce Last? storage guide

 Buy Smaller Bottles

 If you use sauce slowly, smaller sizes ensure freshness and reduce waste.
+That's why we offer 8oz bottles—large enough to be economical, small enough to finish while the sauce is at peak flavor.

 Label Opening Dates